krasserm/perceiver-io/docs/docker-image.md

-# Docker
+# Docker image

-A [Docker image](https://github.com/krasserm/perceiver-io/pkgs/container/perceiver-io) with the `perceiver-io` library installed is available on the GitHub Container registry.
+A [Docker image](https://github.com/krasserm/perceiver-io/pkgs/container/perceiver-io) with an installed `perceiver-io` library is available on the GitHub Container registry.
 Training runs can be started with:

 ```shell
 sudo docker run \